t-t-r/Configuration-Management-Systems/README.md

 -Karvinen 2006: Raportin kirjoittaminen

-*Show the starting state, tell what you did, so the end state.
+*Show the starting state, tell what you did, show the end state.
 Small pieces, easier to understand and resolve when something is not happening how you imagined.
 And do remember the sources.

 ## A